wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 ### Node.js

-To run the code from this guide, the system must have [nodejs (v18+)](https://nodejs.org) installed along with `npm`.
+To run the code from this guide, the system must have [Node.js (v18+)](https://nodejs.org) installed along with `npm`.
 If running a version of Node.js which is less than version 18, [additional steps](https://github.com/wharfkit/example-nodejs#nodejs-and-fetch) must be taken to ensure `fetch` is available for the Session Kit.

 ### Dependencies

-> The example commands for package management will be using [yarn](https://yarnpkg.com/) but other package managers like [npm](https://npmjs.com/) will work as well.
+The example commands for package management will be using [yarn](https://yarnpkg.com/), but other package managers like [npm](https://npmjs.com/) will work as well.

 In order to utilize the Session Kit in a Node.js, the script will need the [@wharfkit/session](https://github.com/wharfkit/session) library and one [WalletPlugin](https://github.com/orgs/wharfkit/repositories?q=wallet-plugin&type=all&language=&sort=).
-For the purposes of this guide we will utilize the [@wharfkit/wallet-plugin-privatekey](https://github.com/wharfkit/wallet-plugin-privatekey) plugin which allows the script to load a private key and sign locally.
+For the purposes of this guide, we will utilize the [@wharfkit/wallet-plugin-privatekey](https://github.com/wharfkit/wallet-plugin-privatekey) plugin, which allows the script to load a private key and sign locally.

 ```bash
 yarn add @wharfkit/session @wharfkit/wallet-plugin-privatekey
 ```

-## Creating the script
+## Creating the Script

 In the project folder, create a single `index.js` file that will serve as the entry point to the script.

-### Include the required classes
+### Include the Required Classes

-At the top of this file we need include the two dependencies required to achieve our goal, the `Session` and the `WalletPluginPrivateKey`.
-The `Session` is a class that lets us instantiate new sessions for specific blockchain accounts and the `WalletPluginPrivateKey` is an in-app wallet that lets the session sign transactions locally using a [PrivateKey](/docs/antelope/private-key).
+At the top of this file we need to include the two dependencies required to achieve our goal, the `Session` and the `WalletPluginPrivateKey`.
+The `Session` is a class that lets us instantiate new Sessions for specific blockchain accounts and the `WalletPluginPrivateKey` is an in-app wallet that lets the Session sign transactions locally using a [PrivateKey](/docs/antelope/private-key).

 You can include these dependencies using the `require` syntax for a non-ESM script: